 Allow me to suggest several further considerations: A complement to adding cease and desist powers might be carefully conducted public hearings at a certain point along the process.
-This could well aid in mobilizing community feelings behind applying our democratic ideals, which all share and proclaim, to specific practices of certain institutions.
+This could well aid in mobilizing community feelings behind applying our democratic ideals, which all share and proclaim, to specific practices of certain needed whether their powers are increased or not.